-- Chapter I. Observations on Betrothal and Marriage. - II.
-About creating Confidence in the Girl. - " III.
-Courtship, and the manifestations of the feelings by outward sideeds.

-On things to be done only by the Man, and the acquisition of t

-- " IV. thereby.
-Also what to be done by a Girl to gain over a Man and him to her. - $\underline{\mathbf{V}}$.
-On the different Forms of Marriage.
+Chapter I. Observations on Betrothal and Marriage. " II.
+About creating Confidence in the Girl. " III.
+Courtship, and the manifestations of the feelings by outward signs and deeds. " IV.
+On things to be done only by the Man, and the acquisition of the Girl thereby.
+Also what to be done by a Girl to gain over a Man and subject him to her. " V. On the different Forms of Marriage.

-PART IV.
+PART IV